okjuan/vbook/_posts/2026-08-26-indonesia.md

 - board flight to Jakarta, take melatonin, move to free row with Z, and sleep intermittently for the whole flight
 - arrive at Jakarta airport, pick up baggage, buy Visa on Arrival, go through fancy new Customs machines, and meet Z's aunt and cousins at the West Lobby parking lot
-- chat with Z's cousins and snooze on the ~three hour drive to Bandung
+- chat with Z's cousins and snooze on the ~three hour midnight drive to Bandung
 - arrive at Z's grandma's house, eat a snack, and go to sleep

 #### Tuesday 08/25/2026 -- Bandung